LTU-RAI/ExplorationRRT/README.md

 There are also many visualization topics included in the ERRT program such as the RRT (whole tree), GOALS, HITS (predicted exploration), PATHS (all paths), and SELECTED_PATH.
 These are set up in the rviz/errt.rviz.

+## Tuning Parameters

+This section will detail a number of tuning parameters in launch/errt.launch and launch/server.launch (UFOmap).
+The related launch files detail all possible tuning and configuration parameters.

+**resolution** - Found in server.launch.
+The resolution of the UFOmap.

+**PLANNING_DEPTH_** and **INFO_GAIN_DEPTH_** - The depth of the Octree in UFOmap practically means merging occupied voxels into larger ones.
+This significantly speeds up various volumetric occupancy checks.
+ERRT is configured to use a small **resolution** of ~0.05-0.15m but performing computationally demanding actions such as information gain calculations at a set depth in the Octree.

+**V_LOCAL_** - The side length of the bounding box that defines the local sampling space for generating the RRT.

+**NUMBER_OF_NODES_** - The size of the RRT as the exit condition to stop tree expansion.

+**NUMBER_OF_GOALS_** - The number of candidate goals to be generated and consequently the number of candidate trajectories that will be investigated.
+Large effect on computation time.

+**SENSOR_RANGE_** - The range of the LiDAR model used to compute predicted information gain along candidate branches.
+Must be set lower than the **max_range** in server.launch.
+Recommended to use a much smaller range than the real range of the sensor for both parameters - both for computation effort and to guarantee useful, dense, and consistent data integration into the UFOmap.

+**SENSOR_VERTICAL_** - The vertical cutoff angle in radians for the LiDAR model as half the vertical field of view.
+Should match the onboard LiDAR on the robot.
+Ex.
+Ouster 32-beam 45deg FoV -> **SENSOR_VERTICAL** = 0.393

+**INFO_CALC_DIST_** - The distance between nodes in candidate branches where information gain calculations will be performed.
+Too small values lead to big overlap between checks, and a significant increase in computation time.

+**K_Dist, K_Info, K_u** - Gains related to the distance cost, information gain, and actuation cost along candidate branches.
+Changing these will change which types of trajectories will be favored.
+Note: the information gain is calculated from the *number* of unknown voxels in sensor view so **K_Info** might need to be edited with significant changes to **resolution** or **INFO_GAIN_DEPTH_**.

+**INITIAL_POINT_** - *true/false* indicates if the UAV should travel to a specified initial coordinate before ERRT takes over navigation.
+Can be useful to provide an initial direction of exploration or to "hot-start" ERRT with a small map and not just with scans from the ground.

 # Running the framework